Zekfad/disposed/README.md

 will become inaccessible internal `Finalizer` will dispose objects in following
 order:

-* `DisposableStreamController`
-* `NotificationsProvider`
+* `NotificationsProvider` - inner Disposable, also a Wrapper
+* `DisposableStreamController` - inner Disposable

 Notice that `NotificationsCenter` itself is only a wrapper (main one) and it wont be disposed, only garbage collected by the language GC.

+Such order is because parent object have references to children, therefore GC destroys parent first, then children looses reference and we'll be destroyed as well.

 See [example](example/disposed_example.dart) for more details.